simon-shd/libltc-napi-limited/README.md

 Things I'd like to do:

-* [todo] expose the decodeStream functionality as a Stream, so an audio stream can be `pipe`d into it, and it `emit`s data as timecode whenever a frame is decoded.
+* [todo] make the C/C++ backend persistent, so LTC frames are not lost at the edges of audio data chunks.
+Currently, frames are lost or repeated every 5-6 frames
 * [todo] more error correction

 ## Credits